Faizalyb1/arch-installer/README.md

 git clone https://github.com/Faizalyb1/arch-installer.git

-### Step 4: copy the "archMega.sh" to the root.
+### Step 4: copy the "yb1.sh" to the root.

-cp ArchMega/archMega.sh /root
+cp arch-installer/yb1.sh /root

 ### Step 5: make the script executable.

-chmod +x archMega.sh
+chmod +x yb1.sh

 ### Step 6: run the script.

-./archMega.sh
+./yb1.sh

-Note1: The script is going to launch cfdisk and you have to creat 3 partition, the first one is EFI and the second is the SWAP partition and the 3 is the filesystem in this order.
+Note1: The script is going to launch cfdisk and you have to creat 3 partition, the first one is /boot and the second is the SWAP partition and the 3 is the / filesystem in this order.

 Note2: After the installation is finished you need to reboot the system.

-*** Et voilà ***
+*** End ***

 # This is Suckless Power.
 ** suckLess.sh is a Script to SetUp The Suckless Tools. **